argentini/Argentini.NameCheap/README.md

 It was originally built to allow for creating wildcard TLS certificates using *win-acme* (Let's Encrypt) on an IIS server.
 Creating wildcard certificates with *win-acme* requires DNS host validation.
 This application can be used with the *win-acme* script feature to allow it to communicate with the NameCheap API and create/delete TXT records that will validate domain ownership.

 **This tool does not support the complete NameCheap API.** But it does handle the challenging task of adding and removing text records.
 Why is this challenging?
-Because the NameCheap API does not have functions to add or remove individual records.
-So the entire set of records must be downloaded, modified, and sent back.
+The NameCheap API does not have functions to add or remove individual records, so the entire set of records must be downloaded, modified, and sent back.

 ## How to Install